Dhanam (1991 film)

-Dhanam (Wealth) is a Malayalam language action thriller film released in 1991.
+Dhanam is a Malayalam language action thriller film released in 1991.
 Directed by Sibi Malayil, this film had a strong casting line including Mohanlal, Murali, Thilakan, Nedumudi Venu, Charmila, Zeenath and Kaviyoor Ponnamma.
 The script was done by A. K. Lohithadas.
 The film features a musical score by Johnson and songs by Raveendran.

 Plot

 Sivasankaran Nair is a young aspiring middle class medical representative with his home and other properties under mortgage (for a loan taken by his deceased father).
 He lives with his mother and sister.
 His dream is to earn more money and build a bigger home after repaying the loans.
 His neighbor and close childhood friend is Abubacker, who is a taxi driver.
 Siva usually travels with his friend.
 On one occasion, they accept a trip to carry a dead body at night for more money.
 While returning, the taxi breaks down near a beach and they decide to spend the night in the car.
 Siva gets a dream wherein the corpse comes alive and asks for a match.
 Siva convinces Abu that the car smells of the corpse and they decide to stay on the beach.
 Coincidentally, they overhear a smuggler trio talking about why they were not able to deliver the goods today.
 They tip the Customs department to get a monetary reward.
 After the Customs department catches the smugglers red-handed, they get a reward of 20 lakhs.
 But the smuggler, Stephen who loses the contraband learns about the informant from inside sources.
 He decides to kill the informant for the loss.
 His associates try to kill both Siva and Abu on their way back after receiving the reward.

 Siva and Abu decide to stay in a Hotel with the money before depositing it in a bank.
 Siva unknowingly stays in the same hotel as Stephen, whereas Abu returns home.
 On seeing Siva, Stephen and his henchmen try to kill him.
 Siva runs with money for cover.
 At the end of the fight that ensues, they shoot Siva as he jumps off a bridge into a river.